-Team PrISUm’s adviser and professor in mechanical engineering, Emmanuel Agba, says the drive from Ohio to South Dakota will require the ability to handle various weather conditions.
+Team PrISUm’s advisor and professor in mechanical engineering, Emmanuel Agba, says the drive from Ohio to South Dakota will require the ability to handle various weather conditions.
 “It was a challenge to build a car suitable for all environments,” he says.

 The race that Penumbra will be taking on in Australia will be a week long and the car will be equipped to hold all of their supplies and charge their phones.
 Penumbra will be unveiled at an event next year.

 For the full story on the event by Andria Homewood for the Iowa State Daily, click here.